-[T]he majority has given an unconstitutional gloss to a statute that under a restricted view would be constitutional.
-The facts alleged in the complaint do not fall squarely within the prohibition of the statute, and the interpretation which the court has given to "otherwise disorderly" shows that the statute is vague and subject to almost any interpretation that a complainant or a court wishes to put upon it.83
+disorderly" shows that the statute is vague and subject to almost any interpretation that a complainant or a court wishes to put upon it.
+83

-In other words, we're not dealing with general absurdity, but rather specific absurdity.
+In other words, the court was not dealing with general absurdity, but rather specific absurdity.
 Further, under the absurdity doctrine, it is the outcome of the case, not an imaginary legislative intent when drafting the disorderly conduct statute, which should be the relevant point of inquiry.
-Once again, the dissent's analysis, though conducted under the rubric of a different legal theory, is insightful.
+Once again, the dissent's analysis, though conducted under the rubric of a different legal theory, is insightful:

 It appears . . . that the issuance of a complaint and warrant after the defendant peaceably left the premises raises grave questions of abuse of the criminal processes.
 The record as a whole reveals that [the lawyer-defendant] was concerned about the proper treatment and civil liberties of inmates at the institution.
 The record shows that he alone was singled out, by a patently illegal rule that denied certain rights of access to patients.
 It would appear . . . that this prosecution was instituted not because of what [the lawyer-defendant] had done, but because of who he was-a lawyer who considered it his duty to protect his clients in the face of official arrogance, a thorn in the side of the hospital authorities.
-The record shows pique not at what [the lawyer-defendant] did . . . but at his course of conduct that had irritated the authorities to the extent that they denominated him, as the complaint reveals, an "undesirable person."84
+The record shows pique not at what [the lawyer-defendant] did . . . but at his course of conduct that had irritated the authorities to the extent that they denominated him, as the complaint reveals, an "undesirable person."

-In fact, the dissent's lambasting of the government and its various agents is reminiscent of the judge's lambasting of the prosecution in the previously-discussed squirrel case.85 In that case, instead of opining about a perceived, imaginary, or non-existent legislative intent, the court simply condemned the government's unfair, unjust, and even ignorant decision to prosecute the Good Samaritan defendant with a broadly worded statute.86
+In fact, the dissent's lambasting of the government and its various agents is reminiscent of the judge's lambasting of the prosecution in the previously discussed squirrel case.
+85 In that case, instead of opining about a perceived, imaginary, or non-existent legislative intent, the court simply condemned the government's unfair, unjust, and even ignorant decision to prosecute the Good Samaritan defendant with a broadly worded statute.
+86